crvidya/nodeclipse-1/README.md

 1. Register & login within [GitHub](https://github.com/Nodeclipse)
 2. Add stars to the projects, that you like
-3. Fork to your account, play with code
+3. Fork to your account, learn the code

 ### Before starting development, please do

-1. Carefully read materials
+1. Carefully read materials (this README)
 2. Install and give thorough try
 3. Contact developers, make friends
 4. Say what you are going to do, before you head in.
 Share and discuss ideas.
+ (We had pull request that we could not merge, because it was not compatible with changes we were going to make.)

 ### Preparing environment